Condenser: Definition, Principle, Types, Working, Advantages

 Water-cooled type condensers are those, who use water as a cooling medium.

-These types of condensers are used in large refrigerating industrials needs.
+These types of condensers are used in large refrigerating industrial needs.

 They are used in plants where loads are excessive and a large amount of refrigerant flows to the condensers.